platformsh/platformsh-docs/docs/src/development/sanitize-db.md

 - `user` is the table where all your PII is stored.

 1. As a safety precaution, take a [database dump](../configuration/services/mysql.md#exporting-data).
 Run `platform db:dump -e staging` to get a database dump of your staging environment,
-1. Connect to the `staging` database with `platform sql -e staging`,
+1. Connect to the `staging` database with `platform sql -e staging`.
 1. Display all fields from your `user` database with `SELECT * FROM users;`.
-   Which could result in something along the lines of:
+   This results in something like the following:

    ```sql
    MariaDB [main]> SELECT * FROM users;